karthik-d/active-learning-boilerplate/README.md

 ## Clone the repository to your local environment

-- Use the following command to create a local copy by executing,
+- Use the following command to create a local copy,
 ```
 git clone https://github.com/karthik-d/Boilerplate-for-Active-Learning
 ```